-Avril looked along the road toward Taral.
+Avril check the road toward Taral again.
 Unconvinced by Zin’s reassurance she’d turned to dust to hide from the passing vehicles, he decided it was time to leave and asked, “Do you need to go somewhere?”

 Zin shook her head.
 “I’m right where I need to be.
 Right here, waiting for you, Avril Ethanson.”

 “How do you know my name?”
 Avril asked.

 “The same way you knew mine,” Zin said.

 “You told me your name.”